"I've found a lump in my breast."

 - Traumatic fat necrosis - This condition occurs when there is trauma (sudden injury) or surgery to the breast.
 This causes fat to form in lumps.
 The lumps are usually round, firm, hard, single, painless and in the area of a surgical scar.

 Yes, adolescent boys and men can have tender breast enlargement, often with a lump beneath the nipple.
 Sometimes this is in one breast, often in both.
 This benign finding is called gynecomastia.
 Gynecomastia also can occur after taking certain types of medications.

 Can a breast lump indicate an infection?

 Possibly.
 Sometimes breast infections are first noticed as a painful lump, with or without redness.
 Mastitis is an infection that often occurs in women who are breastfeeding.
 Mastitis is caused by bacteria that enter the mammary ducts through the nipple.
-Localized pockets of infection will appear as tender, warm lumps in the breast.
+Localized pockets of infection will appear as tender, warm reddened areas in the breast.

 By performing monthly breast self-exams, you can become familiar with the normal monthly changes in your breasts.
 Breast self-examination should be performed at the same time each month, 3 to 5 days after your menstrual period ends.
 If you have stopped menstruating, perform the exam on the same day of each month.

 What should I do if I find a lump?

 See your health care provider if you discover any new breast changes, changes that persist after your menstrual cycle, or changes that concern you.
 Conditions that should be checked by a health care provider include:

 - An area that is distinctly different from any other area on either breast

 - A lump or thickening in or near the breast, or in the underarm that persists through the menstrual cycle